 I love this particular image of the bride and her bridesmaids on the balcony of her Bowery Hotel suite.

-When posing my family and bridal party groupings I try to keep them formal, yet still casual and comfortable.
+When posing my family and wedding party groupings I try to keep them formal, yet still casual and comfortable.

 I love the halo of light around the heads of the women.
 I love the city skyline behind them.
 I love the pop of greenery from the plant off camera left.